manuelpepe/PyAutoBlockchain/README.md

 PAB is a framework that helps with development and automation of periodic tasks on blockchains.

-PAB allows you to quickly implement strategies without worring about some Web3 implementation details, like connecting to a blockchain, retrieving contracts and sending transactions.
+PAB allows you to quickly implement Strategies without worring about some Web3 implementation details, like connecting to a blockchain, retrieving contracts and sending transactions.

 For a sample guide see [GUIDE.md](GUIDE.md), the example at [examples](examples/guide-example) or a more complex implementation at [PolyCompounder](https://github.com/manuelpepe/PolyCompounder).